-\begin{convention}[Co-variant functors, Hodge--Tate weights vs. Sen weights.]
-This is a paper on \emph{integral} $p$-adic Hodge theory (which also treats torsion representations), hence various ``normalizations" are needed to simplify discussions (i.e., to \emph{stay positive}). \begin{enumerate} \item In this paper we use many categories of modules and the functors relating them; we will always use \emph{co-variant} functors.
+\begin{convention}[covariant functors, Hodge--Tate weights vs. Sen weights] This is a paper on \emph{integral} $p$-adic Hodge theory (which also treats torsion representations), hence various ``normalizations" are needed to simplify discussions (i.e., to \emph{stay positive}). \begin{enumerate} \item In this paper we use many categories of modules and the functors relating them; we will always use \emph{covariant} functors.
 This makes the comparisons amongst them easier (i.e., using tensor products, rather than $\Hom$'s).

-\item Our $D_\st(V)$ is defined as the co-variant functor $(V\otimes_{\Qp} \bst)^{G_K}$.
-The (co-variant) cyclotomic Sen operator is the Lie algebra operator $\nabla_\gamma$ in Notation \ref{nota lie hatg} (acting on Sen modules, cf. Cons \ref{notaSenop}).
+\item Our $D_{\dR}(V)$ is defined as the covariant functor $(V\otimes_{\Qp} \bdr)^{G_K}$.
+The (covariant) cyclotomic Sen operator is the Lie algebra operator $\nabla_\gamma$ in Notation \ref{nota lie hatg} (acting on Sen modules, cf. Construction \ref{notaSenop}).
 Thus, for the cyclotomic character $\chi_p=\zp(1)$, the \emph{Hodge-Tate weight} (filtration jumps of $D_\dR$) is $-1$, whereas the \emph{Sen weight} (eigenvalue of Sen operator) is 1.
 That is: our convention of Hodge-Tate weight and Sen weight are \emph{opposite} to each other.
 In our paper, we will use the \emph{negative Sen operator} (particularly over the Kummer tower, cf. \S \ref{sec: integral Sen}) to reconcile this, cf. also the next item.

-\item In this paper, we only work with \begin{itemize} \item (semi-stable) representations with Hodge-Tate weights (equivalently, \emph{negative} Sen weights) $\geq 0$ , for example $\chi_p^{-1}=\zp(-1)$;
+\item In this paper, we only work with \begin{itemize} \item (semi-stable) representations with Hodge-Tate weights (equivalently, \emph{negative} Sen weights) $\geq 0$, for example $\chi_p^{-1}=\zp(-1)$;

 \item As a consequence, their associated Breuil-Kisin modules are effective, i.e., have $E(u)$-heights $\geq 0$, and hence $\phi$ is defined without inverting $E(u)$. \end{itemize} \end{enumerate} \end{convention}